zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 `<RUNTIME_DIR>` should be replaced with your real Zowe runtime directory path.
 This will update the `PATH` for the current shell.
 To make this update persistent, you can add the line to your `~/.profile` file, or the `~/.bashProfile` file if you are using a bash shell.
 To make this update system wide, you can update the `/etc/.profile` file.
 Once the PATH is updated, you can execute the `zwe` command from any USS directory.
 For the remainder of the documentation when `zwe` command is referenced, it is assumed that it has been added to your `PATH`.

 The `zwe` command has built in help that can be retrieved with the `-h` suffix.
 For example, type `zwe -h` to display all of the supported commands.
-These are broken down into a number of sub-commands.
+These are broken down into a number of sub-commands:

 ```
 zwe -h